Insurance 101: Plain-English Library

 Short-Term Health Insurance: The Hidden Traps

-Use short-term plans strictly as a bridge.
-For example, if you just got a new job but the employer insurance doesn't kick in for 45 days, a short term plan protects you if you get hit by a bus during that gap.
-Otherwise, avoid them.
+You should use short-term plans strictly as a temporary bridge, never as your primary strategy.
+For example, if you just got a new job but the employer insurance doesn't kick in for 45 days, a short-term plan protects you if you get hit by a bus during that gap.
+If you missed Open Enrollment, check if you qualify for a Special Enrollment Period before ever settling for a short-term plan.

 Stop reading, start solving.